Gola-k/rubiks-cube-scanner/README.md

 # rubiks-cube-scanner
 It uses opencv python to take images of a jumbled rubiks cube from webcam and gives a series of solution to solve it

-You must scan the sides in the order U,L,F,R,B,D
+You must scan the sides in the order U,R,F,D,L,B

 (Upper center): WHITE   Press U for scanning